When is Star Wars: Episode IX out in cinemas? UK release date, cast and plot

 Daisy Ridley, Oscar Isaac, John Boyega, Adam Driver, Kelly Marie Tran and Domnhall Gleeson are all expected to return for the final film, with the likes of Joonas Suotomo (Chewbacca) and Anthony Daniels (C-3PO) in tow.

-It’s also been revealed that The Americans star Keri Russell is in the frame to play a new female character with “action-heavy fight scenes”, though little more is known about who she might be at this stage.
+It’s also been revealed that The Americans star Keri Russell is in the frame to play a new female character with “action-heavy fight scenes“, though little more is known about who she might be at this stage, while original trilogy star Billy Dee Williams (who played suave smuggler and pilot Lando Calrissian) is reported to be reprising his role after it was recently revived by Donald Glover for prequel Solo.

 Following her untimely death in December 2016 Carrie Fisher will sadly not be a part of the new film, after it was initially planned to focus on her character General Leia.
 Still, it seems likely the film will pay tribute to her passing in some way during the runtime.